wiwa/bloop/docusaurus/docs/sbt.md

 ## Verify Installation and Export

+> Remember that the build server must be running in the background, as suggested by the [Setup page](/setup).

 Verify your installation by running `bloop projects` in the root of the sbt workspace directory.

 ```bash